-Staying up-to-date on new products and the changing needs of customers is important.
-Sales representatives accomplish this in a variety of ways, including attending trade shows at which new products and technologies are showcased.
+Staying up to date on new products and the changing needs of customers is important.
+Sales representatives accomplish this aim in a variety of ways, including attending trade shows at which new products and technologies are showcased.
 They attend conferences and conventions to meet other sales representatives and clients and to discuss new product developments.
 They also read about new and existing products and monitor the sales, prices, and products of their competitors.

 The following are examples of types of wholesale and manufacturing sales representatives:

 Inside sales representatives work mostly in offices while making sales.
-Frequently, they are responsible for getting new clients by "cold calling" various organizations, which means they call potential customers who are not expecting to be contacted in order to establish an initial contact.
-They also take incoming calls from customers who are interested in their product, and process paperwork to complete the sale.
+Frequently, they are responsible for getting new clients by "cold-calling" various organizations, meaning that they call potential customers who are not expecting to be contacted.
+That way, a representative can establish an initial contact.
+They also take incoming calls from customers who are interested in their product, and they process paperwork to complete the sale.

 Outside sales representatives spend much of their time traveling to and visiting with current clients and prospective buyers.
 During a sales call, they discuss the client's needs and suggest how they can meet those needs with merchandise or services.
-They may show samples or catalogs that describe items their company provides, and they may inform customers about prices, availability, and ways in which their products can save money and boost productivity.
-Because many sales representatives sell several complementary products made by different manufacturers, they may take a broad approach to their customers' businesses.
-For example, sales representatives may help install new equipment and train employees in its use.
+They may show samples or catalogs that describe items their company provides, and they may inform customers about the prices and availability of the products they are selling and the ways in which their products can save money and boost productivity.

 Some wholesale and manufacturing sales representatives have large territories and travel considerably.
 Because a sales region may cover several states, representatives may be away from home for several days or weeks at a time.
 Sales representatives who cover a smaller region may not spend much time away from home.

-Inside wholesale and manufacturing sales representatives spend a lot of their time on the phone, selling goods, taking orders, and resolving problems or complaints about the merchandise.
-They also use Web technology, including chat, email, and video conferencing, to contact clients.
+Other wholesale and manufacturing sales representatives spend a lot of their time on the phone, selling goods, taking orders, and resolving problems or complaints about the merchandise.
+They also use Web technology, including chats, email, and video conferencing, to contact clients.

 Get the education you need: Find schools for Wholesale and Manufacturing Sales Representatives near you!

-Educational requirements vary, depending on the type of product sold.
+Educational requirements vary with the type of product sold.
 If the products are not scientific or technical, a high school diploma is generally enough for entry into the occupation.
 If the products are scientific or technical, sales representatives typically need at least a bachelor's degree.

-A high school diploma is sufficient for many positions, primarily for selling nontechnical or scientific products.
-However, those selling scientific and technical products typically must have a bachelor's degree.
+A high school diploma is typically sufficient for many positions, primarily those selling nontechnical or scientific products.
+However, representatives selling scientific and technical products usually must have a bachelor's degree.
 Scientific and technical products include pharmaceuticals, medical instruments, and industrial equipment.
-A degree in a field related to the product sold, such as chemistry, biology, or engineering, is often required.
+A degree in a field related to the product sold, such as chemistry, biology, or engineering, is sometimes required.

 Many sales representatives attend seminars in sales techniques or take courses in marketing, economics, communication, or even a foreign language to improve their ability to make sales.

-Many companies have formal training programs for beginning wholesale and manufacturing sales representatives that last up to 1 year.
-In some programs, trainees rotate among jobs in plants and offices to learn all phases of producing, installing, and distributing the product.
+Many companies have formal training programs for beginning wholesale and manufacturing sales representatives.
+These programs may last up to 1 year.
+In some, trainees rotate among jobs in plants and offices in order to learn all phases of producing, installing, and distributing the product.
 In others, trainees receive formal technical instruction at the plant, followed by on-the-job training under the supervision of a field sales manager.